walimerdji/android_device_xiaomi_wayne/README.md

 # android_device_xiaomi_wayne
-this is am initial halium device tree for xiaomi wayne base devices
+this is an initial halium device tree for xiaomi wayne base devices